v-viksur/architecture-center/docs/microservices/interservice-communication.md

 - Mutual TLS Authentication for service-to-service calls.

 Do you need a service mesh?
 The value they add to a distributed system is certainly compelling.
-If you don't have a service mesh, you will need to consider each of the challenges mentioned at the begining of the chapter.
+If you don't have a service mesh, you will need to consider each of the challenges mentioned at the beginning of the chapter.
 You can solve problems like retry, circuit breaker, and distributed tracing without a service mesh, but a service mesh moves these concerns out of the individual services and into a dedicated layer.

 On the other hand, service meshes are a relatively new technology that is still maturing.
 Deploying a service mesh adds some complexity to the setup and configuration of the cluster.
 There may be performance implications, because requests now get routed through the service mesh proxy, and because extra services are now running on every node in the cluster.